jonathanscholtes/DataSage-Azure-AI-QnA-LangGraph-SQLDB/README.md

 To run DataSage, you need to create a .env file and populate it with the required environment variables.
 Follow these steps:

 1. In the Streamlit project under [src/app](src/app), create a new file named .env.
-2. Add the following variables and update them with your Azure service details:
+2. Add the following variables and update them with your Azure service details (replace the placeholders with your Azure SQL DB username, password and Azure AI Service endpoint details):

 ```
 AZURE_OPENAI_API_KEY="Key from deployed Azure AI Service"